BenASwenson/cicd_with_jenkins/README.md

   - navigate to the app folder
     - run `npm install`
     - run `nohup node app.js > /dev/null 2>&1 &`
-- Now the app will be available on the public ip of the EC2 instance
+- Now the app will be available on the public ip of the EC2 instance.